google/error-prone/docs/bugpattern/MutableMethodReturnType.md

 `List`).
 This communicates to your callers important [semantic guarantees][javadoc].

-This is consistent with [Effective Java Item 52][ej3e-64], which says to refer to objects by their interfaces.
+This is consistent with [Effective Java 3rd Edition §64][ej3e-64], which says to refer to objects by their interfaces.
 Guava's immutable collection classes offer meaningful behavioral guarantees -- they are not merely a specific implementation as in the case of, say, `ArrayList`.
 They should be treated as interfaces in every important sense of the word.